Brachial Plexus Injury

 Computed Tomographic (CT) Scan

 Testing the spinal nerve through a CT scan for avulsions is considered to be the most reliable way to diagnose spine injuries.
 CT images of the injured spinal cord can be enhanced by injecting contrast dye around the spinal cord.
 Typically, CT is performed at least three or four weeks after the injury so that any blood clots which may have formed in the area of the nerve root can dissolve.
 A magnetic resonance imaging (MRI) scan may be used in addition to or instead of a CT scan at some centers.

 Neurotransmission and muscle signals are measured through these tests.
 Since they can confirm the diagnosis, locate the nerve injury, describe its severity, and assess how much the nerve is recovering, they are important evaluation tools.
 3-4 weeks after the injury, a baseline electrodiagnostic test is conducted.
 During that time, any nerve damage can be identified.
 An electrodiagnostic study is repeated a couple of months after the initial test and then over time to determine if the nerves are recovering.

 Brachial Plexus Injury Treatment

-Brachial Plexus Injury Treatment: Non Surgical Methods
+Brachial Plexus Injury Treatment: Non-Surgical Methods

 A combination of nonsurgical treatments can be helpful in treating mild brachial plexus injuries.
 You may be advised to use any of the following methods:

-- Physical Therapy – Exercises that can improve range of motion and flexibility in stiff muscles and joints may be part of physical therapy to restore function to the arms and hands.
+- Physical Therapy – Exercises that can improve the range of motion and flexibility in stiff muscles and joints may be part of physical therapy to restore function to the arms and hands.

 - Corticosteroid Creams or Injections – For pain management during healing, corticosteroids are used as creams or injections.